 Earn a Bachelor of Arts in Humanities, a related minor, or a certificate by taking courses in such departments as Africana studies, classics, English, linguistics, music, philosophy, religious studies, and theater arts.
 We also offer a pre-education track to help prepare you for applying to the certificate or Master of Arts programs in the School of Education.

 Obtain a health-related degree in dental hygiene or health services.
 The College of General Studies and School of Dental Medicine collaborate to offer the Bachelor of Science in Dental Hygiene, while our Bachelor of Arts and Bachelor of Science Health Services majors will provide you with communication and management skills while broadening your understanding of health-related issues.

 Justice and Legal Studies

-In our natural sciences degree program, you can choose from courses in such areas as anthropology, biological sciences, chemistry, computer science, mathematics, neuroscience, physics, psychology, and statistics.
+In our Natural Sciences BS degree program, you can choose from courses in such areas as anthropology, biological sciences, chemistry, computer science, mathematics, neuroscience, physics, psychology, and statistics.
 Also available are a pre-medicine option, a pre-physician assistant option, and two pre-education optionsto help prepare you for applying to graduate school.

 In the Bachelor of Arts in Social Sciences degree program, you can create a multi-disciplinary degree program from such departments as anthropology, economics, history, Jewish studies, political science, sociology, urban studies, and women's studies.
 A pre-education track in this area is a great preparation option for those interested in applying to graduate education programs.

 As a Bachelor of Arts in Media and Professional Communications student, you’ll have the opportunity to specialize in corporate/community relations, writing for the professions, or digital media.
 You will take courses across various departments to strengthen both the knowledge base and practical skills you need for a career where communication with internal and external audiences is critical.
 Among our more popular programs, this major is designed to help students master the art of media and communication, becoming professional communicators who are sought after in today's competitive job market.